-Deaf women are more at risk of domestic abuse than hearing women.
+People who are Deaf are more at risk of domestic abuse than people who are hearing.

 When sign language is the main way you communicate it can be very hard to get help.